-In some cases there may be concerns about a visit going ahead.
-You may need to check whether any specific orders or protection plans are in place, consultation with the relevant Children's Services Department and the safeguarding children team will clarify this.
-In these circumstances, other forms of contact, such as telephone, letter or email could be considered.
+In some cases, there may be concerns about a visit going ahead.
+You may need to check whether any specific orders or protection plans are in place, If Children's social care are involved with a child, then you need to contact them directly to discuss the visit request, if in any doubt then contact the relevant Children's Services Department and/or the safeguarding children team will clarify this.
+In these circumstances, consult with children's services to consider other forms of contact, such as telephone, letter, or email.